Skip to main content

 Automatic Sitemap Inclusion for Programmatic Pages

-When new pages are created programmatically, whether through a New Pages Agent or manual workflows, they should be automatically added to the relevant sitemap file.
+When new pages are created programmatically, whether through a Similar AI's New Pages Agent or manual workflows, they should be automatically added to the relevant sitemap file.
 This removes the common bottleneck where new pages sit undiscovered for weeks because someone forgot to regenerate the sitemap.

 The ideal workflow: page is created, passes quality checks, gets added to the sitemap, and the sitemap is pinged to search engines.
 All within minutes, not days.